PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/SandwichMaker.md

 Each use will require 1x Cucumber, 1x Pickle, 3x type-specific filling, 2x Curry Powder, and 2x Herba Mystica.
 For example, a Fighting type sandwich would have: 1x Cucumber, 4x Pickle, 2x Curry Powder, and 2x Herba Mystica.

 Herba exclusions for this sandwich are:
-- 1x Sweet and 1x Sour do not work
+- 1x Sweet and 1x Sour do not work for any type
-- 1x Salty and 1x Sour only works for Flying, Ground, Rock, and Ice
+- 1x Salty and 1x Sour only works for: Flying, Ground, Rock, and Ice
+- 1x Sour and 1x Bitter does not work for: Fighting, Bug, Fairy
 - 2x Sweet does not work for: Normal, Water, Fighting, Bug, Dragon, Fairy
-- 2x Sour does not work for: Normal, Ice, Bug, Ghost, Dragon, Fairy
+- 2x Sour does not work for: Normal, Fire, Water, Grass, Electric, Ice, Fighting, Poison, Flying, Psychic, Bug, Rock, Ghost, Dragon, Dark, Steel, Fairy

 #### Humungo + Sparkling + Title: